JohnM89/Tamagotchi/README.md

  ## To Do;
  - implement brain.js training off previous input and implement that in a way that gives some kind of feedback
  - UI design needed
+ - fix button image selection (currently only as page refreshes)
  - More animation for the mouse
  - Button icons should be replaced (with transparent backgrounds)
  - buttonReveal might be best situated off to the side